 In the 1980's, the physicist and mathematician Stephen Wolfram developed a framework for elementary cellular automata.
 As part of his research he created a naming system to categorize one-dimensional cellular automata rules called the Wolfram Code.
 Wolfram spent a great deal of time analyzing a 256 rule subset of the Wolfram Code and wrote A New Kind of Science (ANKOS) to present his discoveries.
-He found that incredible complexity can arise out of these simple binary rules.
-Complex fractal repetitions and symmetries generated by some of the rules are visually fascinating.
-Some rules display an aesthetic that could be categorized as abstract art.
+The premise of ANKOS is that incredible complexity can arise out of simple binary rules.
+Many rules are visually fascinating, offering a variety of fractal symmetries.
+Some of the rules have extremely unique and useful features:

 WolfCage Technical Details

 In addition to generating the 256 binary rules of Wolfram's code, WolfCAGE also has the following features: